 The desk assessment process involves submission of documentary evidence by the applicant, usually a manufacturer or Local Technical Representative (LTR) in order to demonstrate the conformity of the FPP or API manufacturer, outsourced QCL, or to GMP or GLP.
 The evidence provided is assessed to determine the level of compliance based on the accepted standard and the scope of the application.
 The outcome of the assessment process is used to make a regulatory decision.
 The option to undertake the desk assessment process does not preclude an on-site inspection in cases where the outcome of the assessment shows non-compliance to the stipulated practices.

+Upon receipt of an application, the Authority may conduct an assessment of the application by desk documents review or use of any other inspection report from a relevant regulatory body to satisfy itself that the application has compiled with the conditions for Good Manufacturing Practice

 1.1 Scope

 This guidance applies to FPP and API manufacturers, and outsourced quality control laboratories that are subjected to GxP inspections.